Botanical Name: Calendula officinalis.

 Potential Side Effects of Calendula

-Calendula is considered to be a very safe herb, but herbal supplements should always been used with caution as they may interact with other herbs, supplements or medications.
+Calendula is considered to be a very safe herb, but herbal supplements should always be used with caution as they may interact with other herbs, supplements or medications.

 In particular, it may interact with sedative and antihypertensive (blood pressure) drugs.
 When in doubt, consult a health professional.